-However if you have an irregular pattern yet are frequently at the property, then to allow the property to cool, only to have to reheat will result in high emitter temperatures and a less efficient heat, as well as more wear on the boiler.
+However, if you have an irregular pattern yet are frequently at the property, then to allow the property to cool, only to have to reheat will result in high emitter temperatures and less efficient heat, as well as more wear on the boiler.
 Also, why not have the property comfortable before you arrive!
 This leads us back toward weather compensation.
 Here you start to build the picture

-If your property has little thermal mass, internal influences such as a window or door being left open will quickly cool the property, to return to a more comfortable room temperature as quickly as possible will require the more responsive room compensation.
+If your property has little thermal mass, internal influences such as a window or door being left open will quickly cool the property, to return to a more comfortable room temperature as quickly as possible will require more responsive room compensation.

 Thermal mass creates a kind of ‘lag’ in time from changes in temperature within the property, it uses the mass of the building to store and release heat and can be used to our advantage to smooth heating changes.

 Weather compensation does not suffer from this as it is not biased to one area.
-Of course if you have little internal insulation the location of an internal sensor will matter less as the heat will naturally dissipate easier but in the same token localised heat gain is less of an issue, so would lead back toward weather compensations.
+Of course, if you have little internal insulation the location of an internal sensor will matter less as the heat will naturally dissipate easier but in the same token localised heat gain is less of an issue, so would lead back toward weather compensations.

 Like low thermal mass properties, properties with high insulation levels are at the mercy of small internal heat sources.
-Cooking, using a hair dryer or even physical activity will make a much larger impact than a property with little insulation.
+Cooking, using a hairdryer or even physical activity will make a much larger impact than a property with little insulation.

 With little insulation internal influences such as solar gain make a much smaller impact, it is for this reason that I would suggest weather compensation is a much more likely solution, room temperatures will be as even and stable as possible and nearly always precise, additionally this is where most savings are required!